bradleyeckert/chad/doc/spif.md

 - 0x10 0x03 = 0x13

 Outgoing bytes use the same scheme.
-Although a UART can send all 256 codes, you might want to replace the UART with a SPI slave or a JTAG register.
+Although a UART can send all 256 codes, you might want to replace the UART with a SPI Bob or a JTAG register.
 In that case, you'll need a `sync` character, which can be `12h` meaning no data.
 That would be implemented in the module that replaces the UART.